Chapter 1: Sylvanna's Final Adventure

 "I wonder if Andraste felt the same way," Leliana mused.
 "If she was frightened by the Maker's love."

 Sten made a dismissive growl.
 "The Qun does not speak of gods or goddesses.
-The huntress acted selfishly, robbing a young woman of her place in her clan as a mother.
+The huntress acted selfishly, robbing a young woman of her place in her clan.
 It was only right that the two of them were punished."

 Shale also seemed to be in agreement, her voice rumbling with an unnatural echo.
-"Any creature found consorting with birds - or worse yet, taking on their despicable forms - deserves to meet an unpleasant end," she said, with a pointed look towards the swamp witch.
+"Any creature found consorting with birds - or worse yet, taking on their despicable forms - deserves to meet an unpleasant end," she said, with a pointed look towards Morrigan.

 "If only Andruil had just listened to Ghilan'nain to begin with, neither would have suffered," Alistair argued.
 "Ghilan'nain's wishes were totally ignored, which was completely unfair.
 I think Andruil should have left the poor girl alone, and shown some compassion.
 And some restraint."